openscm/pymagicc/README.rst

 `issue tracker <https://github.com/openclimatedata/pymagicc/issues>`_.

 When creating a pull request, please append the pull request url with either ``?expand=1&template=new_feature.md`` or ``?expand=1&template=bug_fix.md`` in order to use the templates we provide for pull requests.
-For example, when you land on the page with title 'Open a pull request' (either after hitting 'New Pull Request' --> 'Create Pull Request' or by some other means), your url will look something like 'https://github.com/openclimatedata/pymagicc/compare/update-readme-to-explain-pr-template'.
+For example, when you land on the page with title 'Open a pull request' (either after hitting 'New Pull Request' --> 'Create Pull Request' or by some other means), your url will look something like ``https://github.com/openclimatedata/pymagicc/compare/update-readme-to-explain-pr-template``.
 Adding ``?expand=1&template=bug_fix.md`` to this makes it ``https://github.com/openclimatedata/pymagicc/compare/update-readme-to-explain-pr-template?expand=1&template=new_feature.md``.
 If you then refresh the page, you will then see that the template is automatically added to the pull request for you.

-You can also contact the `pymagicc` authors via email `robert.gieseke@pik-potsdam.de`_.
+You can also contact the `pymagicc` authors via email `<robert.gieseke@pik-potsdam.de>`_.

 .. sec-end-contributing
 .. sec-begin-license